Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 The berries and flowers are anti-inflammatory and can be ingested, often as a tea or syrup, for issues in the throat, stomach, gut, and urinary tract.

-The flowers, considered the mildest part of the plant, are commonly used to break fevers, aid headaches, and reduce inflammation of the respiratory system including seasonal allergies and hayfever.
-Elderberry contains flavonoids, crystalline plant pigments, such as quercetin.
+The flowers, considered the mildest part of the plant, are commonly used to break fevers, aid headaches, and reduce inflammation of the respiratory system, including seasonal allergies and hayfever.
+Elderberry contains flavonoids and crystalline plant pigments, such as quercetin.
 Quercetin is known to stop or reduce allergic reactions (inhibition of histamine release and decrease in pro-inflammatory cytokines).1718 They are also useful for sinus issues and ear infections.
-Elderflowers can also be used as a wet compress on irritated skin, or in a mouthwash for oral inflammation.19 20
+Elderflowers can also be used as a wet compress on irritated skin or in a mouthwash for oral inflammation.19 20

 We have records of traditional uses for elderberry from many North American tribes.
 They understood many of the same properties we’ve explored already.
 Here is a sample of some other traditional uses.
 The Algonquin, Chippewa, Iroquois, and Seminole used the bark or roots to induce vomiting (not recommended.)
 The Cherokee, Delaware, Iroquois, and Rappahannock used the bark for sores, swelling, and other skin issues.
 The Creek used a poultice of pounded roots and stalks to treat swollen breasts.
 The Rappahannock fermented the berries as for rheumatism.
 Many tribes, including the Cherokee, Chippewa, Dakota, and Iriquois ate the fruit either dried, preserved, or cooked.
 The Pawnee and Omaha used the flowers to make a tea-like drink.25